 CCSA, with funding from the Z. Smith Reynolds Foundation, has created an early childhood data repository that will provide early childhood providers, community agencies, state agencies and public policy makers with lots of data on the early care and education system.

 With the North Carolina Early Care and Education Data Repository, users can find ECE data gathered from multiple sources, all in one place.
-Data is divided into four topic areas, described below.
+Data is divided into five topic areas, described below.
 Each topic includes both county and statewide factsheets and spreadsheets.

 Users can choose a specific month or time period and download data in either factsheet pdf or excel file format, depending on their needs.
 These data factsheets and spreadsheets will be kept as up to date as possible.
 Some data points are updated monthly, others quarterly or annually.
 In addition, for data about the early care and education workforce, users can see our Workforce Studies.

 Factsheet 1 — Child Care in North Carolina

 Child Care in North Carolina factsheets provide an overview of the need for and the quality, availability and affordability of child care in our state.

 Factsheet 2 — Young Children and Their Families in North Carolina